xeniai/node_blog/README.md

+# node_blog
-This is a website that uses Bootstrap in frontend and node express, ejs, mongodb in the backend.
-This is one of my mini projects that I learned in Udemy.
+A website (client/server application) that uses Bootstrap in frontend and Node.js using Express framework, EJS,and  MongoDB in the backend.
+This is one of the mini projects that I learned about in Udemy.
 Happy coding :)